readysettech/readyset/docs/src/demos/cube-js-demos.md

 Any decently sized dataset will do but a good option is one of the [IMBD Datasets](https://www.imdb.com/interfaces/).
 For the sake of this tutorial we'll assume you're using the IMBD dataset `title.basics.tsv`.

-`title.basics.tsv.gz` aContains the following fields:
+`title.basics.tsv.gz` Contains the following fields:

     tconst (string) - alphanumeric unique identifier of the title titleType (string) – the type/format of the title (e.g. movie, short, tvseries, tvepisode, video, etc)